deephaven/web-client-ui/packages/embed-chart/README.md

 ### Configuring Server Address

 By default, this project assumes you are hosting Deephaven with Python on the default port at http://localhost:10000.
-If Deephaven is running on a different port/server, update the `REACT_APP_CORE_API_URL` environment variable to point to the correct server.
+If Deephaven is running on a different port/server, update the `VITE_CORE_API_URL` environment variable to point to the correct server.
 See [.env](./.env) file for the default definition, and [create-react-app docs](https://create-react-app.dev/docs/adding-custom-environment-variables/) for other ways to set this environment variable.

 ## Available Scripts